conan-io/docs/howtos/collaborate_packages.rst

 Copy a package
 --------------

-If you don't need to modify the original package creator recipe, it is fine to just copy the package in your local storage.
+If you don't need to modify the original package creator recipe, it is fine to just copy the package to your local storage.
 You can copy the recipes and existing binary packages.
 This could be enough for caching existing binary packages from the original remote into your own remote, under your own username: